phyrisrose/storyblok-demo/README.md

-# Modern Web App Scaffold
+# Storyblok demo

-A production-ready web application scaffold with modern tooling and best practices.
+A web application built using a modern web application stack, with a focus on testing out Storyblok CMS.

 ## Tech Stack